The ProForm 550R Rower has a unique design that would look great in any home gym.

 The ProForm 550R Rowing Machine provides a comfortable rowing stroke that allows users to endure long rowing sessions.

 A soft, ergonomically designed seat allows the user to sit for extended periods of time without any discomfort.
-The seat is designed to alleviate any pressure on the sitting bones and tail bone to provide additional comfort.
+The seat is designed to alleviate any pressure on the sitting bones and tailbone making it easy to sit for extended rowing sessions.

-Users can then place their feet in the easily adjustable footrests that can accommodate any shoe size.
+The footrests are easily-adjustable and can accommodate any shoe size.
 The pivoting foot pedals allow more natural movement and keep your feet firmly in place while rowing.
 Some people even choose to row barefoot.

 Storage